-Jennifer is also a code prosecutor and has represented several cities in administrative, criminal, and civil code enforcement matters including for the Cities of Artesia, Temecula, Mission Viejo, Moorpark, Calimesa, La Mirada, Seal Beach, and Banning.
+Jennifer is also a code prosecutor and has represented several cities in administrative, criminal, and civil code enforcement matters including for the Cities of Artesia, Jurupa Valley, Temecula, Manhattan Beach, Mission Viejo, Moorpark, Calimesa, La Mirada, Laguna Niguel, Seal Beach, and Banning.

 Work for Clients

-Jennifer represents the police departments of the Cities of Beverly Hills, Banning, Brea, Covina, Fairfield, Indio, Manhattan Beach, Monrovia, San Marino, Seal Beach, Upland, and for the Bob Hope Airport.
+Jennifer represents the police departments of the Cities of Beverly Hills, Banning, Brea, Covina, Davis, Fairfield, Indio, Manhattan Beach, Monrovia, Seal Beach, and for the Hollywood Burbank Airport.

-Prior to joining Richards, Watson & Gershon in 2006, Jennifer worked at Nelson & Fulton, a law firm that provides civil defense representation for the Los Angeles County Sheriff’s Department and represents the Sheriff’s Department in Pitchess Motions.
+Prior to joining Richards, Watson & Gershon in 2006, Jennifer was an associate with Nelson & Fulton, a law firm that provides civil defense representation for the Los Angeles County Sheriff’s Department and represents the Sheriff’s Department in Pitchess Motions.
 Between Nelson & Fulton and Richards, Watson & Gershon, Jennifer has devoted her entire practice of law to representing law enforcement agencies and public agencies, and she has appeared at hundreds of Pitchess and Brady Motion-related hearings.

 Professional and Community Affiliations